Your Guide to Pacemakers, Implantable Cardioverter Defibrillators (ICDs) & Bi-Ventricular Devices

 • Seek immediate medical attention if you experience symptoms of infection, such as fever, increased pain, or drainage from the incision site.

-• If you notice any changes in your heart rhythm, fainting spells, or if the device gives you a shock, contact your healthcare provider immediately.
+• If you notice any changes in your heart rhythm or experience fainting spells, contact your healthcare provider immediately.

-By understanding how to prepare and what to expect, you can help ensure a smoother procedure and recovery process when receiving a pacemaker, defibrillator, or bi-ventricular device.
+By understanding how to prepare and what to expect, you can help ensure a smoother procedure and recovery process when receiving a Pacemaker, Implantable Cardioverter Defibrillator (ICD), or Bi-Ventricular Device.

 Frequently Asked Questions

-A pacemaker is used to prevent the heart from beating too slowly, sending electrical impulses to stimulate a normal heart rhythm.
-A defibrillator, or ICD, monitors heart rhythms and delivers shocks if a dangerous arrhythmia is detected, to restore a normal rhythm.
-A bi-ventricular device, or CRT, helps improve the heart's efficiency by coordinating the timing of the left and right ventricles for patients with heart failure.
+A Pacemaker is used to prevent the heart from beating too slowly, sending electrical impulses to stimulate a normal heart rhythm.
+Implantable Cardioverter Defibrillators (ICDs) monitor heart rhythms and delivers shocks if a dangerous arrhythmia is detected, to restore a normal rhythm.
+A Bi-Ventricular device helps improve the heart's efficiency by coordinating the timing of the left and right ventricles for patients with heart failure.

-The battery life of a pacemaker, defibrillator, or bi-ventricular device can vary but generally lasts between 5 to 10 years.
+The battery life of a Pacemaker, Implantable Cardioverter Defibrillators (ICDs), or Bi-Ventricular device can vary but generally lasts between 5 to 10 years.
 The device's battery will be regularly monitored, and replacement is scheduled when necessary.

 You may be aware of the device's presence under your skin initially, but most patients quickly adapt and no longer notice it.
 You should not feel the device working, although those with a defibrillator may feel a shock if the device activates to correct an arrhythmia.

-Yes, most people with a pacemaker, defibrillator, or bi-ventricular device can lead normal, active lives once they recover from the implantation surgery.
+Yes, most people with a Pacemaker, Implantable Cardioverter Defibrillators (ICDs), or Bi-Ventricular device can lead normal, active lives once they recover from the implantation procedure.
 However, you may need to take some precautions with physical activity and avoid close proximity to strong magnetic fields.

-You'll need to avoid strenuous activities and heavy lifting for several weeks after the implantation.
-Your doctor will provide specific guidelines based on your condition and the type of device implanted.
+You will need to avoid strenuous activities and heavy lifting for several weeks after the implantation.
+Your physician will provide specific guidelines based on your condition and the type of device implanted.
 Long-term, you may need to avoid certain high-impact activities or sports.

 Keep the incision site clean and dry.
-Follow your doctor's instructions on wound care and when it's safe to shower or bathe.
+Follow your physician's instructions on wound care and when it is safe to shower or bathe.
 Watch for signs of infection, such as redness, swelling, or discharge, and report these to your healthcare provider.

 Yes, inform security personnel about your device, as it may set off metal detectors.
-Most everyday electronic devices do not interfere with pacemakers, defibrillators, or bi-ventricular devices, but you should keep cell phones and other wireless devices at least six inches away from your implanted device.
+Most everyday electronic devices do not interfere.
 Your healthcare provider will give you specific advice on precautions to take.

-If you feel a shock from your defibrillator, it's important to remain calm.
+If you feel a shock from your defibrillator, it is important to remain calm.
 If you experience just a single shock and do not have any other symptoms, contact your healthcare provider for advice.
-If you experience multiple shocks in a short period or feel unwell, seek immediate medical attention.
+If you experience multiple shocks in a short period or feel unwell, seek immediate medical attention and call 911.

-Your device will need regular check-ups to ensure it's functioning correctly and to monitor the battery life.
-These checks can often be done remotely, but you'll also have in-person appointments, typically every 6 to 12 months.
+Your device will need regular check-ups to ensure it is functioning correctly and to monitor the battery life.
+These checks can often be done remotely, but you will also have in-person appointments, typically every 6 to 12 months.